WallarooLabs/wally/book/running-wallaroo/resilience.md

           --ponythreads=1 --ponynoblock \
           | tee worker1.recovered.log

-11. Terminal 4: Restart the sender
+11. Shell 4: Restart the sender

         sender --host 127.0.0.1:7010 --file count_this.txt --batch-size 5 \
           --interval 1_000_000_000 --messages 10000000 --ponythreads=1 \
           --ponynoblock --repeat --no-write

-12. Terminal 4: Let things run for a few more seconds before shutting down the sender (`Ctrl-C`), and then shut down the cluster with the `cluster_shutdown` tool.
+12. Shell 4: Let things run for a few more seconds before shutting down the sender (`Ctrl-C`), and then shut down the cluster with the `cluster_shutdown` tool.

         cluster_shutdown 127.0.0.1:5050